rabidgremlin/Mutters/README.md

 ```

 ## Usage
-Currently SNAPSHOT builds are avilable in the Sonatype OSSRH repository.
+Currently SNAPSHOT builds are available in the Sonatype OSSRH repository.
 We are expecting to publish a stable version to Maven Central in the next few weeks.

 Using Gradle you can pull the snapshot using: